Diagnostic Medical Sonography Program

 The Diagnostic Medical Sonography Program is accredited by The Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography.

 Background checks will be required upon admission into the program.

-A new class will be admitted to the Diagnostic Medical Sonography Program each Fall and Spring Semester.
+A new class will be admitted to the Diagnostic Medical Sonography Program each Fall Semester.
 Student selection is based on completion of all requirements: ACT scores, transcripts, admission score and availability of space at the clinical facilities.